THE BYLAWS OF THE BALKAN HISTORY ASSOCIATION

 Art.
 19. The membership of the Association shall be forfeited:

-a.2) violation of the Bylaws and rules recognized by the Association in its own internal regulations on the organization and functioning, approved by the governing bodies, as well as conviction for criminal deeds;
+a.2) violation of the Bylaws and rules recognized by the Association in its own internal regulations on its organization and functioning, approved by the governing bodies, as well as conviction for criminal deeds;

 b) following the lack of any scientific activity;

 c) on request, communicated in writing to the Executive Board.
 The right to withdraw is unconditional.
-The applicant shall be granted a 5-day reflection period; before considering his or her waiver as final.
+The applicant shall be granted a 5-day reflection period before such withdrawal is deemed final.by not paying the fee for 2 years.

-d) by not paying the fee for 2 years;
+d) by not paying the fee for one year;

-e) through repeated unmotivated absence from the General Assembly (more than 4 consecutive absences), with the exception of honorary members;
+e) through repeated unmotivated absence from the General Assembly (more than two consecutive absences), with the exception of honorary members;

 Art.
-20. Exclusion from the Association of a member shall be decided by the Executive Board following a written notification to the Executive Board by one of the Board’s member or BHA members, with a statement of reasons for the exclusion of a member.
+20. Exclusion from the Association of a member shall be decided by the Executive Board following a written notification to the Executive Board by a Board member or other BHA member, with a statement of reasons for the proposed exclusion.

 Ch.
 VII.
 Rights and Obligations of Members